Bringing the Old Quay back into use

 Newlyn Archive will play an active role in gathering or documenting any old photos, movies, artwork, documents or artefacts associated with the Old harbour.

-Bringing Newlyn’s Old Harbour back into use.
+Bringing Newlyn’s Old Quay back into use.

-Old Harbour owners: Newlyn Pier and Harbour Commission
+Project lead: Newlyn Pier and Harbour Commission

 Collating the history: Newlyn Archive